What if I said you could have your book up on Amazon and making money within 72 hours?

 Before your launch, you should assemble a so-called “street team” to help write reviews for your book and help promote it during launch week.

-I reached out to people in my network — fellow authors and bloggers I’d met over the years — and asked them to join.
+I reached out to people in my network — fellow authors and bloggers I’d met over the years since I started my blog — and asked them to join.

 If you don’t have a well-established network, you can leverage your email list, like Kevin Kruse (a New York Times bestselling author) explains in this video: